 You wind up the mountain side on a narrow road, gripping the arm-rail as you pass waterfalls and monkeys swinging through tree-tops.
 Finally you reach the mountain-top town of Ella.
 This feels a world away from the beaches and safari parks of Southern Sri Lanka.
 The air is cooler and often misty.
 And the views are spectacular.

 Our favorite child-friendly experience in Ella was going on family hikes.
 (Favorite adult experiences in Ella were sipping cocktails on our hotel balcony looking out at an incredible view – just in case you were wondering!)
 Before we had children, back when I was a D.I.N.K (dual income no-kids), my husband and I would do some serious hiking on our trips.
-Then you have children and have to hike at a 2-year old’s pace, which is roughly 1 city block/20 minutes.
-We’re just lucky that it wasn’t as challenging as a hike back in America, the wave walk in the Vermillion Cliffs; even I’d need a tour guide from https://www.dreamlandtours.net/day-tours/paria-canyon-vermilion-cliffs/the-wave-tour/.
+In fact, a lot of our trips actually revolved around hiking and we had planned so many amazing ones.
+We were desperate to go to Iceland to tackle the Brennisteinsalda-Bláhnúkur Loop.
+We fancied this day hike in particular so that we could see the famous Blue Mountain in Landmannalaugar.
+We had even found the best time to visit Iceland thanks to Rent.is, but unfortunately we never got round to it.
+Then we had children, and we now have to hike at a 2-year old’s pace, which is roughly 1 city block/20 minutes.
+But we are keeping Iceland and the Brennisteinsalda-Bláhnúkur Loop in our minds for the future.
+We’re just lucky that this hike wasn’t as challenging as a hike back in America; the wave walk in the Vermillion Cliffs.
+Even I’d need a tour guide from https://www.dreamlandtours.net/day-tours/paria-canyon-vermilion-cliffs/the-wave-tour/.

 But I digress…